 The modern amsterdam-Schiphol AIRPORT has existed since the late 1960s when the concept of a single terminal still valid today was introduced.
 Unlike other airports, in Amsterdam the passenger flow goes through a single common building which splits into smaller terminals corridors and gates on the side of the runways the airport has five runways the longest and newest of which is situated in a northeast direction about 7 km from the control tower if this is the runway your plane will be taking off from, it is very likely you will be asked to board unusually early since it takes airplanes about 20 minutes to get there.

 Amsterdam-schiphol Airport is a key European airport.
 The schiphol airport is the base for KLM, The train station at the airport is part of Europe's high-speed railroad network, and you can board a direct train to Paris, Brussels, Antwerp, and Berlin.
 The train tracks are hidden in a 6-km long tunnel, Which runs under the terminal building.
 Schiphol AIRPORT offers many truly pleasurable opportunities.
 For example, there is a huge open terrace on the airport terminal roof, from which you can observe the airplanes and you will find an exhibition hall, The schiphol airport host the first library in an airport, apart from books, the library offers films and music examples.

-The airport Schiphol has had asphalt runways since the 1930s, schiphol air traffic control tower is 101 meters high, when it was built in 1991 it was the tallest control tower in the world.
+The airport Schiphol has had asphalt runways since the 1930s, schiphol air traffic control tower is 101 meters high.
+Schiphol AIRPORT's control tower was the tallest control tower in the world when it was built in 1991.